IBM/powerai-transfer-learning/README.md

 ## 6. End your trial

 When you are done with your work, please cancel your subscription by visiting the `Manage` link on the **My Products and Services** page.

+# Sample Output

+You can see a copy of the notebook including output [here](data/examples/Classifying-House-And-Pool-Images.ipynb)

 # Troubleshooting